effinger/www.effinger.ch/content/events/100173/index.md

 ![Space](space.jpg)

-The E-0010 space in the undergrounds of Bern has been improved again, and now comes with a sweet new flooring, comfy furniture and even a kids corner if you feel like bringing your youngsters along - parental discretion advised.
+The Labor (E-0010) space in the undergrounds of Bern has been improved again, and now comes with a sweet new flooring, comfy furniture and even a kids corner if you feel like bringing your youngsters along - parental discretion advised.
 So get down to the demoshow and let's soak in the scene spirit!

 ## // // / ONE EFFECT COMPO // /// / /